creode/jigsaw-tech-test/README.md

 We are not looking at how much you can do in a short time frame or expecting you to complete the entire page but we will be looking at the following criteria:

- - How you approach the task
+ - How you approach the task.
- - How you structure your code
+ - How you structure your code.
  - How responsive your code is (does it work across Mobile, Table and Desktop).

 ## Deliverables